julienbrg/clair/README.md

 example.com % git clone --recurse-submodules https://github.com/jhauraw/axiom.git themes/axiom
 ```

 > Optionally, remove the .git directory.
-To update the theme in the future, you'll need to delete the theme and re-clone it, per above.
+To update the theme in the future, you'll need to delete the theme and re-clone it.

 # Example Website
 ## Quick Start